Logo

 3.

-Little Richard influenced numerous singers and musicians across musical genres from rock to hip hop; his music helped shape rhythm and blues for generations.
+Little Richard influenced singers and musicians across musical genres from rock to hip hop; his music helped shape rhythm and blues for generations.

 4.